Ostrogoths: 5th-century Thracian Goths

-Theodoric the Great and the Thracians
+Zeno's Gothic intrigue

-About 476, Zeno, having removed support from Theoderic Strabo, started to give important honours to Theoderic, the son of Theodemir.
-He was adopted as a "son in arms", named as a friend of the emperor, and given the status of patricius and commander-in-chief.
+About 476, Zeno withdrew his support from Theoderic Strabo and started to give important honours to Theoderic the Amal, the son of Theodemir.
+He was adopted as a "son in arms", named a friend of the emperor, and given the status of patricius and commander-in-chief.
 His kingdom, now based on the Lower Danube in Moesia, was recognized as a federate kingdom and granted (at least in theory) an annual subsidy.
 However, when Zeno forced the two Gothic groups into a confrontation in 478, Theoderic Strabo petitioned the Amal-led Goths, making a case for Gothic unity.
 Strabo also appealed to Zeno, but Zeno made new offers to Theoderic the Amal instead, but these were rejected.
 Warfare between the Goths and imperial forces ensued, and the Amal-led Goths once again became mobile, leaving Moesia.
 Zeno proposed a new federate kingdom for them in Dacia, north of the Danube, but instead the Goths attempted to take Durrës; however, Roman forces quickly repulsed them.

 Between 479 and 481, it was the Thracian Goths under Theoderic Strabo who kept the Romans occupied, but in 481 Strabo died, when he fell from his horse and was impaled on a lance.
 His son Recitac was unable to retain Gothic support and was killed in 484 under orders from Theoderic the Amal, who united the two Gothic groups.
 Zeno was forced to conclude a treaty and Theoderic the Amal was named consul in 484.
 Hostilities between Theoderic the Amal's Goths and the Eastern Roman Empire began again by 487.